AdiY10/CloudCostOptimizer/README.md

 has different resource requirements, which describes by the memory, vCPUs etc...

 #### Required parameters:
-* vCPUs - min number of vCPUs in the instance
+* vCPUs - min number of vCPUs required in the instance
-* Memory (GB) - min memory (RAM) size in the instance
+* memory - min Memory (GB) size required in the instance
-* OS - operating system for the instance
+* selectedOs - operating system (OS) for the workloads
 * spot/onDemand - choose AWS instances pricing option- **spot / on-Demand**
 #### Optional parameters:
 * Region - used if a specific region is required, otherwise, searches in all regions.